cperciva/imds-filterd/README.md

 except IAM role credentials; but the www user denied access to the entire Instance Metadata Service in order to guard against SSRF and similar attacks.

+At present this code only works on FreeBSD; we hope to support other platforms (e.g., Linux) in the future.
+(Send patches!)

 Code layout
 -----------